orodio/keanu/README.md

 - [ ] Can unsubscribe from changes in an actors state
 - [ ] Supervisor layer for persistence
 - [ ] actor state is an immutable reference type (maybe something like a bitmap hash tries)

+## License

+**keanu** is Copyright (c) 2015 James Hunter [@cccc00](https://twitter.com/cccc00) and licensed under the MIT license.
+All rights not explicitly granted in the MIT license are reserved.
+See the included LICENSE file for more details.